Haminimi/Haminimi/README.md

 ###

-<p align="left">Currently, only my software engineering projects are available on GitHub.
-For data projects, you can visit my website for a comprehensive overview and access each of the projects from there.</p>
+<p align="left">Here on my GitHub, you'll find that most of the projects are currently focused on Web Development.
+For data-related projects, you can visit my Kaggle profile or my website for a comprehensive overview and direct access to each project.
+In the future, I plan to expand my GitHub portfolio to include other areas, such as Data Science, AI and ML.</p>

 ###